piyushrai7271/youtube_backend/Readme.md

-# These are the things we are going to do in this test
+# These are the things we are going to do in this Project

 1. basic setup of project with every requirement
 2. connecting project to Atlash mongoDb and config of dotenv